sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-delete-customer/cp-mobile-dev-kit-delete-customer.md

     }
     ```

-    In above code there are references to `DeleteConfirmation.action` and `Customers_DeleteEntity.action` , which don't exist in your metadata project yet.
+    In above code there are references to `DeleteConfirmation.action` and `Customers_DeleteEntity.action` , those don't exist in your metadata project yet.
 You will create these actions in next steps.
     ><!-- border -->![MDK](img-1.5.png)

-6. Save the changes.

-7. In the above rule, double-click on the red line highlighting missing reference for `DeleteConfirmation.action`.
+6. In the above rule, double-click on the red line highlighting missing reference for `DeleteConfirmation.action`.
 You will notice a bulb icon suggesting some fixes, click on it, select `MDK: Create action for this reference`, and click `Message Action`.

     <!-- border -->![MDK](img-1.6.gif)

-8. Provide the below information in the `DeleteConfirmation.action`:
+7. Provide the below information in the `DeleteConfirmation.action`:

     | Field | Value |
     |----|----|